Claude Code SEO: Automated Blog Optimization Guide

 Richard Joseph Porter

-15 min read
+13 min read

 claude-codeseoai-developmentblog-optimizationcase-study

 What if you could automate comprehensive SEO optimization across your entire blog in hours instead of weeks?
 This isn't a theoretical question—it's exactly what I accomplished using Claude Code agents on richardporter.dev.
-In this case study, I'll walk you through how I created a specialized SEO agent, audited 7 blog posts, identified critical issues, and implemented strategic optimizations that positioned the blog for 40-60% organic traffic growth.
+In this case study, I'll walk you through how I created a specialized SEO agent, audited every blog post, identified critical issues, and implemented strategic optimizations that positioned the blog for 40-60% organic traffic growth.

-The Challenge: SEO at Scale
+The Challenge: Claude Code SEO at Scale

 As a developer, I understand the importance of SEO, but manually optimizing blog content is time-consuming and error-prone.
 Each post requires: